Router Security B One Router Setup Website by

 STRATEGY: As I describe on the setting up a new router page, I think it is best to make initial configuration changes to any new router while the new router is off-line (not connected to the Internet).
 Also, the first few times any new router goes online, it is safer for it to be sitting behind an existing router.
 To do this, connect an Ethernet cable from the WAN port of the new router to a LAN port of the existing router.
 Only when you are sure you have all your ducks in a row with a new router should it be placed directly on the Internet (connected to a modem or gateway).
 I think this is a much safer approach than the standard recommendation of connecting a router to the Internet first and figuring things out later.

-The only requirement for configuring the Surf SOHO is a web browser.
+The only requirement for configuring a Peplink router is a web browser.
 Any recent browser should be fine.
-You could use a phone or tablet, but a computer is better, both because typing is easier on a keyboard, as opposed to glass, and because the web interface is designed for a large screen.
+You could use a browser on a phone or tablet, but a computer is better, both because typing is easier on a keyboard, as opposed to glass, and because the web interface is designed for a large screen.
 Any computer should work, even a Chromebook.

 NOTE: There are many other ways to communicate with a Peplink router.
 Like everyone else, Peplink has a mobile app, but the last I looked it was pretty bare bones.
 They also have a cloud service called InControl 2.
 When you buy a new Peplink router you get free access to InControl2 for a year, after that, there is a yearly charge.
 InControl2 makes the most sense for people administering multiple Peplink routers.
 It is also the only way to migrate settings from an old Pepwave Surf SOHO to a a new B One.
 InControl 2 is completely optional and off by default.
 In addition, Peplink has their own remote control service that you can enable to let their techies get into your router.
 This only comes up if you report a problem to Peplink and their tech support asks you to enable it.
 Many routers support SNMP communication and Peplink does too.
 SNMP is off by default.
 Finally, Peplink offers a CLI (Command Line Interface) to their routers which is over my head.